Delivery-Booster-League/software-checkup/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.19.

+## Publish changes to github pages

+Run `ng build --prod --output-path docs --base-href software-checkup`
+Make a copy of `docs/index.html` and name it `docs/404.html`.
+Commit your changes and push

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.